aVadim483/fast-excel-reader/README.md

 $excel->readSheetCallback('readCellCallback');
 ```

-## Want to support FastExcelWriter?
+## Want to support FastExcelReader?

 if you find this package useful you can support and donate to me https://www.paypal.me/VShemarov
-Or just give me star on Github :)
+Or just give me star on GitHub :)